 HISTORY OF PRESENT ILLNESS

-An abrupt onset suggests a vascular disturbance, such as stroke, or certain toxic or metabolic disturbances, whereas subacute onset over days to weeks is commonly associated with a neoplastic, infective, or inflammatory process (Table ...
+An abrupt onset suggests a vascular disturbance, such as stroke, or certain toxic or metabolic disturbances, whereas subacute onset over days to weeks is commonly associated with a neoplastic, infective, or inflammatory process (Table 9-1).
+Weakness that evolves slowly ...